cfang3/tetranucleotide_freqency/Final_proj.md

 PCA Plots
 ---------

+Below are some of the outputted plots from the PCA analysis.

     Rdata.fns <- paste0("data/", dir("data/", "\\.Rdata$"))

     # Run PCA on all saved Rdata files that contain tetranucleotide frequencies